Can Foreigners Buy Property in Bali?

 As an overseas investor, receiving your rental income is simple.
 Standard options include:

-- Cryptocurrency payouts: offered by progressive management companies, typically in USDT or USDC
+- Cryptocurrency payouts, offered by progressive management companies, typically in USDT or USDC

 Tax Considerations